Edynu/NJ-Website/README.md

-# Managment system for Nomay Journey project - Based on Dune, Last Oasis
+# Managment system for Nomad Journey project - Based on Dune, Last Oasis

 ## Private ONLY